 The purpose of this course is to provide students with an understanding of the legal responsibilities pertaining to persons in the fields of HPER and personal training including application and interpretation of law.
-Prerequisite/corequisite: HPER 1213.
-This course is only offered in the spring semester.
+Prerequisite/ corequisite: HPER 1213.

 HPER 2623 Physiology of Exercise (3-0-3)